 - Wire bead: The steel wire that has been woven thin is running through the length of the bead to increase its tensile strength.
 It is also making sure that tire retention is perfect.

 - DNA: This casing uses the 60A durometer signature rubber here.
 It has excellent substantial and robust properties and naturally rolls faster.
-The DNA runner and the durable casing form a great combo on the Velociraptor Rear Tire.
-With more threads of rubber per square inch.
-Thus it can be used to protect against threats and unpleasantries while riding on trails and urban areas.
+The DNA rubber and the durable casing form a great combo on the Velociraptor Front Tire.
+There are more threads of rubber per square inch too.
+This protects against threats and unpleasantries while riding on trails and urban areas.

 - You should never use more tire pressure than what is mentioned on the sidewall here.